What can your group get involved with?

 Whole Voice network meetings

 Each term we run meetings for primary and secondary pupils and network leaders.
-This term we will be meeting up for:
+We will be posting dates for next term's meetings here very soon, and will share links with you via email in advance.

 You can take a look at notes from previous meetings, which include top tips from schools, advice from leaders and children and young people's ideas.